Caught On Video: Woman Kicked Down Escalator At Brooklyn Subway Station

 NEW YORK (CBSNewYork) — Police are searching for a man seen on video kicking a woman down an escalator at a subway station in Brooklyn.

 It happened just after 7 p.m.
-Thursday at the Atlantic Avenue-Barclays Center station in Boerum Hill.READ MORE: Baby Deliveries On Hold At Upstate Hospital After Staff Members Resign Over Vaccine Mandate
+Thursday at the Atlantic Avenue-Barclays Center station in Boerum Hill.READ MORE: Broadway Is Back: Popular Shows Return Tuesday, Along With TKTS Booth

 Sources say the 32-year-old victim told the suspect to say “excuse me” after he passed her.
-That’s when he turned and kicked her in the chest.READ MORE: New York City Public Schools Welcome Students Back For 1st Day Of All In-Person Classes
+That’s when he turned and kicked her in the chest.READ MORE: New York City Council To Hold Hearing On Storm Preparedness After Ida's Death And Destruction

-She suffered cuts and bruises and hurt her ankle, but refused medical attention at the scene.MORE NEWS: Met Gala Returns Monday After Pandemic Hiatus
+She suffered cuts and bruises and hurt her ankle, but refused medical attention at the scene.MORE NEWS: Another 25 Names Added To FDNY Memorial Wall Honoring Members Who Died Of 9/11 Illnesses

 Anyone with information about the suspect is asked to call the NYPD’s Crime Stoppers Hotline at 1-800-577-8477 or for Spanish, 1-888-577-4782.
 Tips can also be sent to the NYPDTips Twitter account or submitted online at NYPDCrimeStoppers.com.